soulhotel/yor-mc-lite/README.md

 chmod +x yor-mc-lite.sh
 ```

-To have it show up in your applications list and searches
+To have it show up in your applications list and searches.
 - place the .desktop file in the appropriate directory, usually `/home/user/.local/share/applications`.
 - If you place the script somewhere other than `~/yor-mc-lite/` then open the .desktop file and make sure the Exec path is set accordingly.